THE ANTICHRIST

 Separating the Wheat from the Chaff in Humanity

 In the beginning of creation, the Omniscient Creator understood that all good stories in a third-dimensional reality require good guys who play by the rules and a villain who opposes the natural order of things and who is always and forever antagonizing the good guys.
-And so, in the symbolic story of Adam and Eve, the opposing forces in the creation of the world, are represented by the Serpent, i.e. the serpentine force of Self Will.
-Whereas, Adam and Eve and their descendants chose to follow the Divine Will of the Creator.
+And so, in the symbolic story of Adam and Eve, the opposing forces in the creation of the world, are represented by the Serpent, i.e. the horizontal serpentine force of Self-Will.
+Whereas, Adam and Eve and their descendants chose to follow the vertical Divine Will of the Creator.

 For clarification, the living symbolism of the creation story is not fantasy or myth as many on the opposing serpentine-side would have us believe.
 Adam represents the primordial human body which was created with divine light in the image and likeness of the Creator with spiritual potential beyond our present ability to conceive.
 Nevertheless, Jesus Christ often referred to as the “second Adam,” revealed to humanity the spiritual potential of the Adamic body.
 We humans occupy the same body-type with all its divine potential, and at present, some of us are in the process of awakening and developing our spiritual nature.